LBU Supporting Carers

 Support, Advice and Guidance on Caring Issues

-In the UK there are 6.5 million people caring unpaid and Employers for Carers estimate that 1 in 7 of the UK workforce will be caring for someone who is ill, frail or has a disability.
+In the UK there are 6.5 million unpaid carers.
 A carer is someone who, without payment, provides help and support to a parent, partner, child, relative, friend or neighbour who could not manage without their help.
 This could be due to age, physical or mental health issues, substance misuse or disability.
 Carers help with personal things like getting someone dressed, turning them in their sleep, helping them to the loo, helping them move about or administering their medication.
 Carers also help with things like shopping, laundry, cleaning, cooking, filling in forms or managing money.

 Leeds Beckett University recognises the importance of supporting colleagues with caring responsibilities, please join the mailing list to receive invitations to upcoming events in 2019 by contacting email@example.com.